Sculpture - Mare Costello

 How does an artist reach past the noise and minutiae of life to find something elemental and true?
 These are the age-old questions that have stuck with the sculptor Mare Costello.

 Costello uses a visual language that is so stripped down as to be very nearly timeless.
-Neither figurative descriptions, cultural references, nor academic experiments can be found in her functional and non-functional pieces.
+Neither figurative descriptions, cultural references, nor academic experiments can be found in her functional/non-functional pieces.
 Instead, Costello relies on simple forms and the sensuality of natural surfaces to conduct a creative quest.

 A comment by the artist reveals a somewhat steely explanation for this approach; "Time, space and reality only figure as concepts that hinder my creativity," says Costello.
-"I try not to use terminology or to strive for concepts or labels to define what is truly wondrous and paradoxical...
-I do not use my work as a vehicle to express opinions but rather to express my soul speaking in a universal tone, without the burden of concept or a point of make."
+"I try not to use terminology or to strive for concepts or labels to define what is truly wondrous and paradoxical.
+I do not use my work as a vehicle to express opinions but rather to express my soul speaking in a universal tone, without the burden of concept or "a point" to make."

 What the artist finds for herself may be described as a way to come closer to what is essential.
 For a viewer, Costello hopes that the work will provide the same opportunity for meditation and introspection.

 Costello grew up in Detroit and graduated from the Center of Creative Studies College with a BFA in Fine Arts, majoring in Sculpture.
-In addition to her visual Arts Costello has established a reputation in the Detroit Techno music community as an eclectic and distinctive Dj, both in club performances and for a time, at her own venue "Space."
+In addition to her visual Arts Costello had established a reputation in the Detroit Techno music community as one of the first Djs and promoters of her generation.

 Furnisculpture 01

-This piece was the first in the series and the most derivative of furniture.
-Made from a beautiful piece of mahogany and cold steel.
+This piece was the first in the series of "Furniscuplture" and the most derivative of furniture.
+Made from a beautiful piece of mahogany and cold steel rods.
+The pairing of the soft warm wood and cold steel is apparent and intentional contrast that these elements can be harmonious.
+Keeping the manufactured look of the rod intact, at the same time, hand carving a rather machined look to the wood I am able to pay tribute to Industry again.
 It’s a bit too tall to be a table.
 Then again it has the look of a light that couldn’t possibly work.
-The contrast of the soft warm wood and cold steel is apparent and intentional.
-Keeping the manufactured look of the rod intact, at the same time, hand carving a rather machined look to the wood I am able to pay tribute to Industry again.

 DIMENSIONS: 20” X 4’ X 22” X 30“

-Pricing and additional questions inquire by email mare@freeproart.com
+Pricing and general questions inquire by email mare@freeproart.com

 photo credit Todd Roberts

-Pricing and additional questions inquire by email mare@freeproart.com
+Pricing and general questions inquire by email mare@freeproart.com

 Train Station